The role of viral dynamics and infectivity in models of oncolytic virotherapy for tumours with different motility: Results

 \paragraph{Pressure-driven movement}

 Let us first consider the lower values of $\alpha$ and $q_v$.
 The behaviour of numerical simulations is very similar to the one observed in the previous case.
 Let us recall that, in the case of Eq. \eqref{eq:p}, central infections remain localised in the initial position, as described in Ref. \cite{morselli23} (see also Subsection \ref{sec:lowdiff}); this is in sharp contrast with the outcome shown in Fig. \ref{fig:pv}.
-Indeed, in the present situation, viral particles can reach the outer region of the tumour without any obstacle and the constraints of cell movement do not stop the propagation of the infection.
+Indeed, in the present situation, viral particles can reach the outer region of the tumour without any obstacles and the constraints of cell movement do not stop the propagation of the infection.
 The similarity of this situation to the case of undirected cell movement suggests that it is more appropriate to compare it to Eq. \eqref{eq:l} than to Eq. \eqref{eq:p}.
 Fig. \ref{fig:pv}a, along with the video accompanying it (see electronic supplementary material S2), shows that the spread of the infection is extremely similar with respect to the previous case, meaning that the viral diffusion affects the dynamics more significantly than cellular movement; small differences can only be observed by a close comparison of the PDE models, which however are totally unnoticeable in the agent-based model.
 The only relevant differences between undirected movement and standard diffusion appear to be the maximum value reached by uninfected cell density, which is higher in the former situation, and the profile of the final invasion front, which, in the latter case, is compactly supported and propagates to the surrounding tissues slightly faster.
 Overall, we can conclude that spatial viral dynamics have a more substantial effect on the evolution of the system than cellular spatial dynamics.

 Fig. \ref{fig:pv}c, along with the video accompanying it (see electronic supplementary material S3), shows that also for high $\alpha$ and $q_v$ the outcome is very similar to the case of undirected cell movement, which confirms our previous observation that the infective dynamics are affected mainly by viral spatial spread.
+This is not trivial.